How to Tour Power Center High

 What should I ask during a school tour?

 Ask about class sizes, graduation rates, college acceptance, special programs (AP, IB, CTE), extracurriculars, safety policies, and support services.
-Also ask about the school’s culture and how students feel about their experience.
+Also ask about the schools culture and how students feel about their experience.

 Are virtual tours as useful as in-person tours?